 The three woman of the bible who first exhibited the mindset of a liberal.
 If you want to know why liberalism is the way it is and how and why the facets of liberalism arose, watch this video.
 Liberalism is founded on traits manifested in three women; Eve, Sara and Herodias.

-Conservatives believe in the sanctity of ownership being defined by the act of creation.
+Ownership is defined by the act of creation.
 Ownership requires we be accountable for the costs we create.
 We own only what we create not what was created by others.
 We cannot impose our costs onto others.

 Democratic majorities cannot overrule or invalidate the rights of ownership exercised by the creator to what he or she creates.

 Democratic elections beguile governments into believing the state has a legitimacy and power it does not have.
 No majority can eliminate accountability.
 No group regardless of their size can invalidate the rights of ownership.
 No one can logically challenge the right of the creator to what he or she creates.
+No one has the right to impose their costs onto the creator.

-The Age Of Righteousness is known by:
+The Age Of Positivism is known by:

 The Golden Exchange is a mission provided to seniors for seniors designed to create autonomy in through charity within the setting of a local retirement community.
 Its objective is to provide a safe place to retire based on providing mentoring for unskilled populations in return for the development of a community of support workers.